Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

   actions:
     - label: "Read More"
       url: "https://chaozhuang22.github.io/fea/to/"
-  caption: "Beyond Trial-and-Error: A Scientific Approach to MEMS Sensor Design"
+  caption: "The optimization history of surface stress sensing MEMS sensor."
 excerpt: "A Topology Optimization Study on Piezoresistive MEMS Sensors."
 intro:
   - excerpt: 'This site is used to publish notes about topics that I have learned and read.